kerschke/flacco/README.md

 News
 ----

+* May 11, 2017: flacco 1.6 has been submitted to CRAN.
 * April 28, 2017: flacco 1.5 (including its GUI) has been submitted to CRAN.
 * February 27, 2017: flacco 1.4 has been submitted to CRAN.
 * April 15, 2016: flacco 1.3 has been submitted to CRAN.